 Home / Advanced, General, & Cosmetic Dentistry / Myofunctional Therapy

 Great Smiles Start Early!

 If you are not sleeping, breathing and/or chewing well, it’s physically impossible to be optimally healthy!
 No matter what your age, you can work on retraining your oral-facial and neck muscles to help you achieve better sleep, as well as proper breathing and digestion.

 Myofunctional therapy is a highly effective, painless way to activate proper alignment and function of the facial muscles.
-It is a program of exercises that help restore strength and coordination and retrains muscles of the face and tongue to optimize complex functions such as breathing, chewing, swallowing, speaking, occlusion, temporomandibular joint movement, oral hygiene, stability of orthodontic treatment, facial esthetics and facial skeletal growth.
+It is a program of exercises that help restore strength and coordination, retraining muscles of the face and tongue to optimize complex functions such as breathing, chewing, swallowing, speaking, occlusion, temporomandibular joint movement, oxygen flow to vital organs, oral hygiene, stability of orthodontic treatment, facial esthetics, and facial skeletal growth.
 Orofacial Myofunctional Therapy (OMT) instills positive habits to ensure those changes last a lifetime.